pryzmatpl/holo/README.md

 ## Compilation and Installation

-To compile HoloBo, follow these steps:
+To compile Holo, follow these steps:

 ```sh
 mkdir build && cd build